Cape Town

 Shooting Stars: a look at music photography

-Rafs Mayet, Barry White, Frank Marshall, Jürgen Schadeberg, Oscar Gutierez, Pierre Crocquet, Tim Hopwood, Joëlle Chesselet, Paul Weinberg, Gregory Franz, John Hogg, Guy Tillim, Willem Mulder, Nic Hofmeyr, Nicky Newman, TJ Lemon, Gary van Wyk, Steve Hilton-Barber, Dale Yudelman, Patrick de Mervelec, Karina Turok and a solo presentation of
+Rafs Mayet, Barry White, Frank Marshall, Jürgen Schadeberg, Oscar Gutierez, Pierre Crocquet, Tim Hopwood, Joëlle Chesselet, Paul Weinberg, Gregory Franz, John Hogg, Guy Tillim, Willem Mulder, Nic Hofmeyr, Nicky Newman, TJ Lemon, Gary van Wyk, Steve Hilton-Barber, Dale Yudelman, Patrick de Mervelec, Karina Turok and a solo exhibition of ph

 6 Spin Street Gallery